SocialHackersClass10/JavaScript3/Week2/homework/README.md

 ====================================
 Extra effort was included to fortify the page from breaking due to bad / unexpected data.

 For this reason extra functionality was included and there exists an option to run the page in data emulation mode (which actually is the initial page mode), wherein the data is not requested through an API call, but is instead supplied by an internal function, that produces data with diverse errors, nonexistent, unexpected or invalid values.

 To that end, a special "options" section has been added to the top of the page, whence from the page behavior can be influenced.

 All the originally-required essential HTML elements are produced through javascript code.

 The only additions to the actual html file are those introduced for the new "options" section, and that only so they can retain their settings between page refreshes.

 About the "options" section :
 ====================================
 The "options" section can be toggled to visible / hidden by tapping the cog icon on the upper right corner.

-If hidden, it will stay so until revealed by taping the same icon (or when you refresh the web page and option #4 is checked) It can be kept permanently hidden after page refresh, by un-checking option #4.
+If hidden, it will stay so until revealed by taping the same icon (or when you refresh the web page and option #4 is checked).

+It can be kept permanently hidden after page refresh, by un-checking option #4.

 By default the options are set to emulate API calls, and will do so while option #1 is checked.

-Options #1 , #2 and #3 will influence the next fetch operation
+Options #1 , #2 and #3 will influence the next fetch operation.
-(meaning you could mix & match "emulated" and "live" data) except when the page gets refreshed, where there are 2 consecutive fetches, both of which are subjected to the specified options.
+(meaning you could mix & match "emulated" and "live" data).
+An Exception is when the page gets refreshed, where there are 2 consecutive fetches, both of which are subjected to the specified options.

 Error production (option #2) is done by:
 1.  in case of emulated data a sample error is thrown